Simple Vertex Algebras Arising From Congruence Subgroups: Acknowledgements

 \section{Acknowledgements}

 The results reported here were obtained during the first author's stay at USTC during March to May 2022.
-The first author also would like to thank Prof. Yongchang Zhu for discussions.
+The first author would like to thank Prof. Yongchang Zhu for discussions.
+The research of the first author is supported by JSPS KAKENHI Grant Numbers 21H04993 and 23K19008.
 The research of the second author is supported by National Natural Science Foundation of China No. 12171447.